QASymphony/appium-samples/README.md

 - [pytest-csv](https://pypi.org/project/pytest-csv/) needs to be installed on the same machine with Automation Host.
 Note: this module is required to generate test report under CSV format
 - You test machine must have [git](https://git-scm.com/downloads) installed

-# Clone Sample project and Setup environment #
+# Clone Sample project and Install dependencies #

 Clone sample project from this github repo to your loccal machine, e.g. at /usr/local/var/appium-samples

-Open Terminal, navigate to your appium-samples directory using below command:
+Open Terminal, navigate to your appium-samples directory with below command:

 ```
 $ cd /usr/local/var/appium-samples/python